 ISPs often install the Internet cable near the front door of the apartment.
 You do not have to pull the Ethernet cable through the apartment if you install the router near the front door.

 We recommend installing the router higher, e.g., put it on a wardrobe or hang it on a wall at least 2 meters high.
 This placement of the equipment will provide the best Wi-Fi signal coverage.

-The quality of the signal reception can significantly change if you move or turn the router around a bit.
+The signal reception quality can significantly change if you move or turn the router around a bit.
 Even a slight turn or shift of the device can improve or decrease the signal quality.

-If the router is placed not in the center of the apartment but, for example, in the kitchen or a distant room, 'dead zones' may occur in remote rooms where there is no signal.
+If the router is placed not in the centre of the apartment but, for example, in the kitchen or a distant room, 'dead zones' may occur in remote rooms with no signal.
 The layout of the apartment itself, the number of doorways and arches, i.e., the places through which the signal passes without loss of quality, affect the signal distribution.
-If the layout of the apartment is non-standard, then the method for determining the optimal location of the router will be more difficult.
+If the apartment's layout is non-standard, then the method for determining the optimal location of the router will be more difficult.

 TIP: Tip: It is impossible to define any standard and optimal for all rooms location of the router in an apartment.
 In any case, you will have to choose the best place.
 These recommendations are for information only.

 Using modern mobile devices, you can easily determine the level of Wi-Fi signal from the access point in different areas of the apartment.